danfuzz/bayou/local-modules/README.md

 ### Module naming conventions

+* `<name>-base` &mdash; A module that is akin to a "base class," that is, a module expected to be used primarily by defining another module which expands on its behavior in some fashion.
 * `<name>-common` &mdash; A module that contains code that is meant to be equally useful on both client and server sides.
 * `<name>-client` &mdash; A module that is only meant to be used on the client.